By Christopher Lyon, Director of Fleet Relations, NTEA

 While price volatility of conventional fuel is the new normal, EIA’s forecast continues to indicate an upward spiral.

-In 2008, when prices were at record levels, fleets that adopted alternative fuels (such as CNG and propane autogas) were being hailed as money savers and environmental stewards — a definitive win-win for the fleet community.
+In 2008, when prices were at record levels, fleets that had adopted alternative fuels (such as CNG and propane autogas) were being hailed as money savers and environmental stewards — a definitive win-win for the fleet community.
 As markets cooled off and fuel prices stabilized a year later, so did the alternative fuel buzz.
 This has become a cyclical event.
 When prices rise, the appeal of alternative fuel options and technology increases.
 As prices drop, interest and action fall to the sidelines.
 Many fleets that have not yet adopted an alternative fuel position find themselves in a holding pattern.
 This represents missed opportunity for those waiting to discover the perfect solution.

 One benefit of some alternative fuel and energy options (such as CNG and electricity) is proven price stability.
 While there is no way of knowing the future, historical data trends in favor of consistent energy costs.